FacultadInformatica-LinkedData/Curso2025-2026/Assignment2/README.md

 Assgnment 2- Part A:
   -exercise 1: Create a graph from a file files:
-    Graft of assignment1- exercise 1
+    Graft of assignment2- part A exercise 1
   -exercise 2: Create files from a graph files:
     assignment2-partA.TTL